-Give your maintenance guys a brief description of the repair and they’ll know exactly what you’re talking about.
-“Which generator unit?
-The one in the storage room in the sub facility by the tool shelf! ……..Gotcha!”
-While this does a good job of describing the type and location of the asset, it doesn’t use asset naming conventions suitable for a CMMS.
+While this kind of informal naming convention works fine for word of mouth, it doesn’t really work when you start putting info into your computerized maintenance management system (CMMS).
 Locating that generator unit in the sub facility in your CMMS when all your generator units are called “Generator” can be a nightmare.
 This is a common problem that organizations have when they start using their CMMS for the first time.

-The answer to the problem is to create asset naming conventions and asset labeling conventions during the CMMS implementation.
-Even small companies should come up with useful asset naming conventions for their assets before they go live with their CMMS.
-You need to look at the big picture so when your organization grows, or simply purchases new assets, there won’t be any conflicts and you won’t need to redo any work.
+The easiest way to establish a naming convention is to do it right from the beginning, during the CMMS implementation.
+Even small companies should come up with a standardized naming convention for their assets before they go live with their CMMS.
+You need to look at the big picture so when your organization grows, or purchases new assets, there won’t be any conflicts and you won’t need to redo any work.

 Potential asset labeling convention components:

-- Location – country, site, building, floor, room, department etc.
+- Location: Country, site, building, floor, room, department etc.

-- Usage type – production, development, testing, research, parts cannibalization etc.
+- Usage type: Production, development, testing, research, parts cannibalization etc.

-- Equipment type – Engine, generator, pump, air conditioning unit etc
+- Equipment type: Engine, generator, pump, air conditioning unit etc

-- Consistent number of characters – Consistency is important for identification.
+- Consistent number of characters: Consistency is important for identification.
 For example, if you pull a list of your assets from the CMMS for asset 1, asset 2 and asset 12 you will get 1,12,2.
 If you label them asset 01, 02 and 12, your asset list will be in order.

-- Informational components – adding characters to the name that help identify the asset means your technicians can locate the assets quickly in the CMMS.
+- Informational components: Adding characters to the name that help identify the asset means your technicians can locate the assets quickly in the CMMS.

-- Drill down approach – Each component should be a subset of the previous.
+- Drill down approach: Each component should be a subset of the previous.
 For example, country, site, building, floor, room…

 Empower your maintenance team